-- the type of habitats on-site and, where relevant, off-site. - the size of each habitat parcel in hectares or kilometres if it is linear (rivers and streams, hedgerows, and lines of trees). - the condition of each habitat parcel identified by an on-the-ground survey. - whether the sites are in locations identified as local nature priorities (strategic significance see above).
+- 1. The type of habitats onsite and, where relevant, offsite. - 2.
+The size of each habitat parcel in hectares or kilometres if it is linear (rivers and streams, hedgerows, and lines of trees). - 3.
+The condition of each habitat parcel identified by an on-the-ground survey. - 4.
+Whether the sites are in locations identified as local nature priorities (strategic significance see above).

 Wyre is a borough with significantly intersected by watercourses.
 Please note that where your site includes watercourses you will need to engage the watercourse module of the statutory metric.
 You are strongly advised to read the Statutory Metric User Guide on how watercourses should be assessed.
-Note that for site red-edge boundaries that cross into the riparian zone, the adjacent lengths of the watercourse must be included within the metric assessment.
-The riparian zone is defined as "a set area from the bank top of the watercourse, which is the point where there is a break in slope between the river channel and the surrounding land".
+Note that for site rededge boundaries that cross into the riparian zone, the adjacent lengths of the watercourse must be included within the metric assessment.
+The riparian zone is defined as "a set area from the bank top of the watercourse, which is the point where there is a break in slope between the river channel and the surrounding land."
 For priority rivers, other rivers and streams, and canals the riparian zone width is 10m from the top of each bank; for ditches the riparian zone is 5m from the top of each bank.
 Culverts are not considered to have a riparian zone.